Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

-Our relatively narrow centrality window ($0 - 28 \%$) is due to a conscious choice and focus: the differences between collisions of deformed nuclei and collisions of spherical nuclei are most prominent in central collisions.
+Our relatively narrow centrality window ($\sim 0 - 25 \%$) is due to a conscious choice and focus: the differences between collisions of deformed nuclei and collisions of spherical nuclei are most prominent in central collisions.
 We sought to limit our scope to more central collisions to generate sufficient statistics in the region of interest without using computational resources to simulate more peripheral events where the differences are not particularly noticeable.

-Fig.~\ref{fig:identifiedN} shows identified particle yields as a function of centrality compared to data from STAR~\cite{Abdallah_2023}.
-For kaons and pions, the agreement is great across the entire centrality window.
-Our model underestimates the proton yield by more than $50 \%$ throughout.
+Fig.~\ref{fig:identifiedN} shows identified particle yields as a function of centrality compared to data from STAR~\cite{Abdallah_2023} and PHENIX~\cite{Adler_2004}.
+All species considered, our calculation shows great agreement across the entire centrality window for all configurations and collision systems.
+To mirror experimental procedures used at STAR~\cite{Abdallah_2023}, the pion yields were corrected for feed-downs, while proton yields were not.
+When compared to PHENIX data~\cite{Adler_2004}, both proton and pion yields were corrected for feed-downs.
 It is important to note here that our model does not include a baryon chemical potential.
 At this collision energy, $\mu_B$ is small but non-zero.
-This may influence the proton yield.
+Given that charged particle multiplicities were quasi-identical across different configurations, it is not surprising that identified particle yields behave similarly.

-Finally, Fig.~\ref{fig:identifiedN_scaled} shows identified particle yields scaled by the average number of participant nucleon pairs in a given centrality class $\fluc{N_{\rm part}}/2$ as a function of the number of participants.
-This set of results is highly dependent on the results shown in Fig.~\ref{fig:identifiedN}, as the number of participant nucleons and centrality are highly correlated.
+Fig.~\ref{fig:identifiedN_scaled} shows identified particle yields scaled by the average number of participant nucleon pairs in a given centrality class $\fluc{N_{\rm part}}/2$ as a function of the number of participants.
+This set of results is dependent on the results shown in Fig.~\ref{fig:identifiedN}, as the number of participant nucleons and centrality are highly correlated.
 However, this specific observable looks to identify where particle production comes from at a given centrality, and how it progresses across the spectrum.
-Because it increases with the average number of participant nucleons, we determine that particle production is guided by a combination of soft and hard productions that scale differently with $N_{\rm part}$.
+Because it increases with the average number of participant nucleons, we determine that particle production is guided by a combination of soft and hard processes that scale differently with $N_{\rm part}$.
+Here again, both configurations for both collision systems give quasi-identical results, which entails that particle production mechanisms are not tied to initial nuclear configurations.